BIG BLIND WALK 2018!

 The Big Blind Walk 2018 may be over, but the fight to prevent sight loss, treat eye disease, restore sight and rehabilitate patients goes on!
 Don’t forget, eye research is still sadly one of the best kept secrets in the UK and one of the most underfunded areas of medical research, despite the fact that over 83% of people regularly say that sight is the one sense they most fear losing.

-The Big Blind Walk has raised in excess of £33,000 and my efforts will continue to double this figure by 1 October 2018 and then beyond this to the magic figure of £350,000.
+The Big Blind Walk has raised in excess of £45,000 and my efforts will continue to increase this figure by 1 October 2018 and then beyond this to the magic figure of £350,000.